top of page

 Transcendence: Appreciation of beauty and excellence, gratitude, hope, humour and spirituality

 When you look at these virtues, you realise how lovely it would be to feel them or demonstrate them more in daily life.
-We all have the capacity to learn how to be more strong in these areas, whether we believe it or not.
+We all have the capacity to learn how to be stronger in these areas, whether we believe it or not.
 It’s not about turning weaknesses into strengths; it’s about looking at how you can exhibit more of these strengths, which can be found in almost every situation, circumstance, or challenge.
 So, how do you use them?

-I generally recommend journaling for about five minutes (using a timer is helpful to make sure you focus), and you can do that at any time - a moment of difficulty or success.
-Focusing on your high-value strengths helps reduce our feelings of “not good enough” and anxiety, which can lead to a more relaxed and grounded state of mind and help us to identify new ways of behaving that can help us through tricky situations or allow us to experience reuse the same strengths again for successful outcomes over and over again.
+Focusing on your high-value strengths helps reduce our feelings of “not good enough” and anxiety, which can lead to a more relaxed and grounded state of mind and help us to identify new ways of behaving that can help us through tricky situations or allow us to reuse the same strengths again for successful outcomes over and over again.

-To practise strengths journalling:
+To practise strengths journaling:

-1. Set a timer for 5 minutes and write about your challenge/win on lined paper (on every other line) - this is just a stream of conciousness, not pressure to choose your words carefully.
+1. Set a timer for 5 minutes and write about your challenge/win on lined paper (on every other line) - this is just a stream of consciousness, not pressure to choose your words carefully.

 2. After five minutes, look at the VIA strengths image (see above) and identify where you have demonstrated one of the VIA character strengths in your journaling.
 Underline the words that show this and write the strength in the spare line above it.

-3. Look back at your journalling and acknowledge how many times you have shown strength during a difficult moment and which ones are more frequent.
+3. Look back at your journaling and acknowledge how many times you have shown strength during a difficult moment and which ones are more frequent.
 Think about what other strengths you would like to lean more into.

-4. Once you have done this often, you will have the strengths at your finger tips and in future moments of crisis, you will shift your focus straight to the VIA strengths you can bring to it, rather than allowing any negative bias to take over and getting stuck in the problem rather than thinking about what agency you have.
+4. Once you have done this often, you will have the strengths at your fingertips and in future moments of crisis, you will shift your focus straight to the VIA strengths you can bring to it, rather than allowing any negative bias to take over and getting stuck in the problem, rather than thinking about what agency you have.

 FREE morning journal download for ADHD